-- Place transmission in neutral and set the parking brake.
+- 1. Place transmission in neutral and set the parking brake.
 Turn the ignition to the "ON" position. - 2.
-If vehicle is parked on soft ground, blocks may be placed under jacks for added support. - De-pressurize the suspension system by moving "TAG DUMP" and "SUSP DUMP" switches to "DUMP" (away from "UP").
-Dump tag axle first. - 4.
-Press the "!" button.
+If vehicle is parked on soft ground, blocks may be placed under jacks for added support. - 3.
+De-pressurize the suspension system by moving "SUSP DUMP" switch to "DUMP" (away from "UP"). - 4.
+Press the "I" button.
 The indicator light will glow steady. - 5.
 The vehicle may be leveled using the manual raise buttons on the right half of the panel.
 If a yellow "LEVEL SENSING" light is "ON", that side or end of the vehicle is low.
 Jacks will extend (or retract) in pairs to raise (or lower) a side or end of the vehicle.
 When a jack is extended, approximately two (2) inches, the respective jack warning light on the right half of the panel will come on.